In This Article

 The Pain Point: With tension headaches, which are also the most common type, you'll usually feel the pain smack-dab in the middle of the forehead as well as the top of your head.
 It may feel like a rubber band wrapped tightly around your head, sort of similar to when a ponytail is too tight.
 You may notice some sensory sensitivity, strained eyes, and a dull pressure building up around your head as well as sore muscles around your neck, shoulders, and scalp.

-The Remedy: Close your eyes and apply light pressure to your lids for a few moments.
+The Remedy: Close your eyes and apply light pressure to your eyelids for a few moments.
 Focus on your breathing and try to relax as much as possible, as stress or anxiety can be one of the main reasons for a headache.
 A guided meditation to get rid of a headache may help.
 A mind trick might distract you from the pain:

 Step 1: Close your eyes and ask yourself where your headache is the most painful, what color it is, and what shape is it.